AG Bell Financial Aid Programs Overview

 About the Alexander Graham Bell Association for the Deaf and Hard of Hearing

 AG Bell helps families, health care providers and education professionals understand childhood hearing loss and the importance of early diagnosis and intervention.
 Through advocacy, education, research and financial aid, AG Bell helps to ensure that every child and adult with hearing loss has the opportunity to listen, talk and thrive in mainstream society.
-With chapters located in the United States and a network of international affiliates, AG Bell supports its mission: Advocating Independence through Listening and Talking.
-Find additional program information in the FAQs.
+Find additional financial aid program information in the FAQs.

 The Arts and Sciences Award Program is available to students with a pre-lingual bilateral hearing loss in the moderately-severe to profound range who are in grades one through twelve to participate in after‐school, weekend or summer programs focused on developing skills in the arts or sciences.
 Programs may be sponsored by museums, nature centers, art or music centers, zoological parks, space and science camps, dance and martial arts programs, theater workshops or other programs with a focus on an art or science.
 Awards may not be used for programs that offer academic credit, travel or study abroad, recreational summer camps, sports or sports camps, including figure skating and gymnastics.
-Program details and application information.
+This program usually opens in February with a deadline in April.
+Program details and an application packet are available when the program is open.

 The School‐Age Financial Aid program is for students with a pre‐lingual bilateral hearing loss in the moderately-severe to profound range who use listening and spoken language and who are in first through twelfth grades and attending a parochial, independent or private mainstream school.
 Awards are intended to assist with educational costs such as tuition, books, equipment, room and board, auditory and speech language support services, academic tutoring, transportation, and other school‐related expenses.
 Please Note: Public school, oral school, OPTION school, home school & post‐secondary students are not eligible for this program.
-Program details and application information.
+This program usually opens in April with a deadline in late May.
+Program details and an application packet are available when the program is open.

 The Preschool‐Age Financial Aid program is for families of preschool-age children who have been diagnosed with a moderately-severe to profound bilateral hearing loss and who are in pursuit of a listening and spoken language education for their child.
 Awards are made to assist with expenses such as auditory support services, speech‐language therapy, pre‐school tuition, etc. Families who apply should be committed to a listening and spoken language approach for the education of their child’s listening, speech, and cognitive skills.
-Program details and application information.
+This program usually opens in June with a deadline in August.
+Program details and an application packet are available when the program is open.

 AG Bell’s Financial Aid Programs – From a Parent’s Perspective